deployKF/website/content/guides/local-quickstart.md

     === ":star: Apply: `kubectl` :star:"

-        Create a local file named `deploykf-app-of-apps.yaml` with the contents of the app-of-apps YAML above.
+        1. Create a local file named `deploykf-app-of-apps.yaml` with the contents of the app-of-apps YAML above.

-        Next, ensure your `kubectl` context is set to the `k3d-deploykf` cluster.
+        2. Ensure your `kubectl` context is set to the `k3d-deploykf` cluster.

-        Finally, apply the resource to your cluster with the following command:
+        3. Apply the resource to your cluster with the following command:

         ```bash
         kubectl apply -f ./deploykf-app-of-apps.yaml